 Another tip is to make the first trip short.
 In hiking (and many other areas of life), it’s better to leave your audience wanting more!
 It’s definitely preferable to exhausting your boo to the point of collapse.

-This gives him some power in the process.
-It also reassures him that you’re not going to just drag him up your favorite mountain, like it or not!
+This gives your sweetie some power in the process.
+It also reassures them that you’re not going to just drag them up your favorite mountain, like it or not!

-Give him choices about which hike to try, but don’t overwhelm him.
-Pick out two or three hikes you think he’d like and ask, “Hey, which one of these looks fun to you?”
-Show him how to research hikes on the internet, or lend him a guidebook.
+Give them choices about which hike to try, but don’t overwhelm.
+Pick out two or three hikes you think they’d like and ask, “Hey, which one of these looks fun to you?”
+Show them how to research hikes on the internet, or lend them a guidebook.

-And when he makes a choice, it’s important to honor it (even if it’s not your choice).
-That shows him he’s an equal partner in this little hiking project.
+And when they make a choice, it’s important to honor it (even if it’s not your choice).
+That shows them they’re an equal partner in this little hiking project.

 Step 4: Resist the Urge to Micromanage

 A better way to go about it is to focus on the basics.
-Does he have appropriate shoes that aren’t going to rip his feet apart?
-If you’re going in the cold, does he have warm enough clothes?
-He does?
+Do they have appropriate shoes that aren’t going to rip their feet apart?
+If you’re going in the cold, do they have warm enough clothes?
+They do?
 Great, now back off.

-On the big day, let him pack his own pack and make his own choices.
-If he forgets something, it’s not a big deal, because the hike is short, and you’ve packed all the essential survival gear.
-Just double check that he’s got water, snacks, sunscreen, and a hat and gloves (if it’s going to be cold), and then get on with things.
+On the big day, let them pack their own pack and make their own choices.
+If they forgets something, it’s not a big deal, because the hike is short, and you’ve packed all the essential survival gear.
+Just double check that they’re got water, snacks, sunscreen, and a hat and gloves (if it’s going to be cold), and then get on with things.

-Bonus prepping tip: if he needs to buy any gear for his first hike, don’t make big investments.
-Because if you go out and buy him a $400 Arc’teryx jacket, it’s just going to create pressure.
+Bonus prepping tip: if they need to buy any gear for this first hike, don’t make big investments.
+Because if you go out and buy them a $400 Arc’teryx jacket, it’s just going to create pressure.
 In the early stages, it’s better to borrow, thrift, and keep things cheap.

 Step 5: Pack a Few Luxuries

-Your boyfriend’s first hike is an occasion for celebration!
+Your loved one’s first hike is an occasion for celebration!
 So treat it like a special date.
 Pack some Lindt chocolate, fancy cheese, hot cider (if it’s cold), or bring wine in a Nalgene bottle.

 As you hit the trail, celebrate early and often.
 This is an easy hike, so you don’t have to get to the lake or the top of the mountain before the booze and gourmet food come out!

 Another idea is to bring your nice camera and selfie stick.
 Take some high-quality photos you can frame and share on social media.
-And if you’re guy is into Instagram, definitely offer to play phone photographer for the day.
+And if your sweetie is into Instagram, definitely offer to play phone photographer for the day.

 Step 6: Offer Lots of Positive Encouragement

 So let’s say things don’t go as well as you hoped.
-Maybe he wants to stop every five minutes, or he’s complaining that his knees hurt.
+Maybe he wants to stop every five minutes, or she’s complaining that her knees hurt.
 And to be honest, you’re disappointed and getting a little frustrated.

 Whoa.
 Take a deep breath.
 Because the last thing you want to do is get pushy or judgy.

-Don’t minimize his struggle.
-(You’ll feel so much better when we’re at the lake!)
+Don’t minimize their struggle. (“You’ll feel so much better when we’re at the lake!”)

-And whatever you do, don’t try to guilt or shame him up the mountain.
-(C’mon, it’s only two miles!
-My seven year old cousin can do it on snowshoes!)
+And whatever you do, don’t try to guilt or shame them up the mountain. (“C’mon, it’s only two miles!
+My seven year old cousin can do it on snowshoes!”)

 Because here’s the thing.
 Coming out of your comfort zone takes courage.
 It feels scary.
-And in this case, he’s doing it for you.
+And in this case, they’re doing it for you.

-Also, he’s probably putting pressure on himself.
-He might be even more disappointed than you!
+Also, they’re probably putting pressure on themself.
+They might be even more disappointed than you!

 So here’s the right message.
-Whatever he can manage to do — even if it isn’t much — is AWESOME.
+Whatever they can manage to do — even if it isn’t much — is AWESOME.
 The end.

-If he’s the kind of person who thrives on encouragement, tell him things like:
+If they’re the kind of person who thrives on encouragement, tell them things like: